Front Office Staff

 Originally from Kinston North Carolina, Stephen has lived all over the country and attended East Carolina University where he majored in sports studies.
 His favorite sports teams are the LA Angels, San Diego Chargers, Manchester United Football Club, and of course the ECU Pirates.

-Benjamin enters his 3rd season with the Grasshoppers as Chief Financial Officer and 4th season overall in professional baseball.
+Benjamin enters his fourth season with the Grasshoppers as Chief Financial Officer and fourth season overall in professional baseball.
 Prior to joining the Grasshoppers, Benjamin spent one season with the Gwinnett Braves.

 A Georgia native, Benjamin was raised in Athens and attended the University of Georgia, where he earned an undergraduate degree in Finance.
 Benjamin then went on to complete his Master's Degree in Business Administration from the University of Mississippi.

-Daniel is entering his second season as a Sales Associate with the Greensboro Grasshoppers.
+Daniel is entering his third season as a Sales Associate with the Greensboro Grasshoppers.

 Previously, he spent the 2012 & 2013 seasons as an intern with the Grasshoppers.
 He worked in Group Sales and Operations respectively during those two seasons.